Avalon-S/BioAI_Project/README.md

 ## Update Log
 **[12/04/2025]**

 ✅ 1.
 Fixed Gantt Chart drawing error and improved the visualization layout.

 ✅ 2.
 Replaced `inspyred` built in NSGA-II with a custom implementation for better flexibility and extensibility.

 ✅ 3.
 Added progress bars to visualize generation progress and runtime.

 ⚠️ Note:

-- Algorithum parameters (e.g., population size, number of generation) have not been re-tuned in this update.
+- Algorithm parameters (e.g., population size, number of generation) have not been re-tuned in this update.
 The results are intended for framework validation and visualization purposes only.

 - The same set of parameters is applied to all benchmark datasets.
-User are encouraged to fine-tune them basd on the specific chararcteristics of each dataset.
+User are encouraged to fine-tune them based on the specific characteristics of each dataset.

 ---